Looking for fun and exciting activities to add to your Hoi An itinerary? We’ve got you covered!

 2. Visit Ba Na Hills and see the Golden Hands Bridge

 Did you know that one of the region’s most popular tourist attractions is accessible from Hoi An?
-Ba Na Hills is a stunning resort complex perched high in the Trường Sơn Mountains, and the best way to experience it is on this full-day tour!
+Ba Na Hills is a stunning theme park perched high in the Trường Sơn Mountains, and the best way to experience it is on this full-day tour!

 The adventure starts with hotel pickup and a scenic drive to the Ba Na Hills cable car station.
 As you board the cable car and glide over lush forests, you’ll be treated to panoramic views that stretch for miles.